Probabilistically robust stabilizing allocations in uncertain coalitional games: Numerical Study

 Each element of the uncertainty $\delta=\{\delta_S\}_{S \subset \pazocal{N}}$ that affects the coalitional values is assumed to be drawn according to a uniform distribution with support in $[-0.5,0.5]$.
 Drawing a total number of $K= \{200, 300, 400, 500, 1000, 1500, 2000 \}$ samples we use Algorithm \ref{compression} to find the cardinality of the compression, which for this particular example is always upper bounded by $4$.
 Fixing the confidence parameter to $\beta=10^{-4}$ and considering $10^6$ test samples, we calculate the empirical probability of violation $\hat{V}(C(G_K))$ by checking which of these test samples give rise to values of coalitions that render at least one allocation in the scenario core unstable.
 Then, we compare in Figure \ref{fig2} this probability with the \emph{a posteriori} theoretical violation level $\epsilon(s_K)$ of the scenario core for each value of $K$.
 Note that the empirical probability of violation is always below the theoretical level, thus verifying the result of Theorem 1 numerically.

-Next, we now focus on instances of games where the scenario core as defined in Section \ref{formulation} is empty due to the presence of uncertainty.
-We consider the same cooperative game as before where the uncertainty $\delta$ follows instead a gaussian distribution with mean 0 and standard deviation 0.3 truncated at [-1.5, 1.5].
+Next, we focus on instances of games where the scenario core as defined in Section \ref{formulation} is empty due to the presence of uncertainty.
+We consider the same coalitional game as before where the uncertainty $\delta$ follows instead a gaussian distribution with mean 0 and standard deviation 0.3 truncated at [-1.5, 1.5].
 In this case, the scenario core is empty for a large enough number of samples.
 Using the relaxation technique of Subsection \ref{empty_core} we find a solution that lies inside the randomized least core.
 Then, Theorem \ref{relaxation} allows to provide guarantees on the stability of an allocation $\bs{x}^*_K$ in this relaxed core.
-To upper bound the probability of instability for this allocation, we use an explicit bound $\theta(s)$ on the violation level $\overline{\epsilon}(s)$ given by the following relation (see the proof of \cite[Th.~2]{campi2021theory})

-where $s^*$ is the number of samples for which $\sum_{i \in S} x^*_i \leq u(S, \delta^{(k)})$.
-This is more conservative than (\ref{eq1}) but directly computable.
-Drawing a different number of samples $K$ each time from the set $\{200, 300, 400, 500, 1000, 1500, 2000\}$ and fixing $\beta=10^{-5}$, we calculate $s^*$ for each multi-sample size.
-We then bound the theoretical violation level $\overline{\epsilon}(s^*)$ using equations (\ref{bound}) and (\ref{lambda}).
-Using a total number of $10^6$ test samples we calculate the empirical probability $\hat{V}(\bs{x}_K^*)$ and we compare it with the theoretical bound $\theta(s^*)$ for each multi-sample size.
+Drawing a different number of samples $K$ each time from the set $\{200, 300, 400, 500, 1000, 1500, 2000\}$ and fixing $\beta=10^{-5}$, we calculate $s^*$ for each multi-sample size and compute the lower and upper violation levels $\underline{\epsilon}(s^*), \overline{\epsilon}(s^*)$, respectively.
+Using a total number of $10^6$ test samples we calculate the empirical probability $\hat{V}(\bs{x}_K^*)$ and we compare it with the theoretical bounds $\overline{\epsilon}(s^*), \underline{\epsilon}(s^*)$ (these are obtained as discussed below (6), using the code made available in \cite{Garatti_RiskComplexity}) for each multi-sample size.
 The results are summarized in Figure \ref{fig3}.
-In general, increasing the number of samples, a lower probability of violation is expected.
-However, note that a larger number of samples implies in our case a larger number of relaxed constraints to find an allocation by solving (\ref{eq:relaxed_1}).
+In general, a lower probability of violation is expected by increasing the number of samples.
+However, note that a larger number of samples implies in our case that a larger number of relaxed constraints is generally needed to find an allocation by solving (\ref{eq:relaxed_1}).
 Thus, such allocations in the relaxed core have similar or only slightly decreasing empirical probabilities of violation as the number of samples increases.